RandomMaerks/Overused-Grotesk/CONTRIBUTING.md

 For more information on how to edit designspace files, check out RoboFont's [Creating designspace files with designSpaceLib](https://robofont.com/documentation/tutorials/creating-designspace-files/#creating-designspace-files-with-designspacelib) and fonttools' [Scripting a designspace](https://fonttools.readthedocs.io/en/latest/designspaceLib/scripting.html).

+## Warning

+This is an oversimplification of what you can actually do with these tools.
+I've only included the necessities required to build and run.

+The instruction, which I have to mention again, is heavily dependent on the fact that you are running a Windows machine, and has not had any required libraries or distributions installed beforehand.
+I cannot be liable for any damages caused by improper setup, bugs, incorrect library installation, or incompatibility.

+It is also important that you do extensive research before installing any programs, libraries, or distributions on your device, and you should at least know what you are doing.
+If there are uncertainties or incomprehension in the process of installing, building, or other, feel free to ask other people by opening a discussion or an issue.